wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 File Integrity Monitoring (FIM) helps in auditing sensitive files and meeting regulatory compliance requirements.
 Wazuh has an inbuilt :doc:`FIM </user-manual/capabilities/file-integrity/index>` module that monitors file system changes to detect the creation, modification, and deletion of files.

-In this use case, we use the Wazuh FIM module to detect changes in monitored directories on Ubuntu and Windows endpoints.
+This use case uses the Wazuh FIM module to detect changes in monitored directories on Ubuntu and Windows endpoints.
 The Wazuh FIM module enriches alert data by fetching information about the user and process that made the changes using :doc:`who-data audit </user-manual/capabilities/auditing-whodata/index>`.

 Infrasctructure
 ---------------